turbobabr/Bookmarker/README.md

 ### Bookmarking selected layers and assigning shortcuts

+Bookmark layers with default options:

 1. Select one or several layers you want to bookmark.
 2. Hit `Control-Shift-[0..9]` to bookmark them, where `[0..9]` is a numeric key and a slot number you want to assign the created shortcut to.

 In case the shortcut is taken by the existing bookmark, it will be re-assigned to a new one and the previously assigned bookmark will be automatically discarded.

+To bookmark layers and configure the created bookmark:

+1. Select one or several layers you want to bookmark.
+2. Hit 'Control-Shift-Option-[0..9]'
+3. Setup bookmark name and actions.
+4. Click 'OK' button, or hit 'Enter'.

 ### Auto-Bookmarking selected layers